snydt/makerauto-map-front/README.md

 **History of the project**
 see the API maker auto map [README](https://github.com/laudeon/makerauto-map-api/blob/master/README.md)

 **The project is not production-ready yet.
-It is a prototype, it can have somespecific (non generic) parts, for example, url, magic numbers, etc.**
+It is a prototype, it can have some specific (non generic) parts, for example, url, magic numbers, etc.**

 ## Requirements